 2. Aware of his deep negligence, Bush sought to distract public and media attention by whipping up sentiment for attacking Iraq.
-Thus Bush’s need to distract attention from his negligence became one of the two main reasons for the U.S. attack on Iraq, the other being the efforts of the Israeli Lobby, spearheaded by Deputy Secretary of Defense Paul Wolfowitz, to use U.S. troops against Israel’s enemies.
+Thus Bush’s need to distract attention from his negligence became one of the two main reasons for the U.S. attack on Iraq, the other being the efforts of Israel supporters, spearheaded by Deputy Secretary of Defense Paul Wolfowitz, to use U.S. troops against Israel’s enemies.
 These were the necessary and sufficient causes of the attack; all other alleged reasons for the attack were insignificant compared to these.
 In a crucial way, therefore, the war against Iraq was a War of Distraction.

 5. In 2004 FBI correctly identified Abderraouf Jdey as the Anthrax Mailer of September and October, 2001, and then shoebomber of American Airlines Flight #587 on November 12, 2001.
 President Bush and FBI Director Robert Mueller conspired to cover up the Jdey identification because it was terrifically embarrassing: FBI and other U.S. Government agencies had permitted an al Qaeda operative whom FBI had released from detention to carry out two major terrorist attacks.
 U.S. Army scientist Bruce Ivins seems to have prepared the anthrax before 2001 in order to test vaccines.
 Al Qaeda appears to have stolen some of this anthrax from a DARPA project at George Mason University.
 Under pressure from FBI, Ivins committed suicide.
-Then FBI asserted that he was the Mailer.
-See Was Abderraouf Jdey the Anthrax Mailer?
+Then FBI asserted that he was the Mailer.2 See Was Abderraouf Jdey the Anthrax Mailer?

-To arrive at an accurate diagnosis is to take an essential first step on the pathway to healing.
+Arriving at an accurate diagnosis is a key step on the path to healing.

 Kenneth J. Dillon is an historian who writes on science, medicine, and history.
 See the biosketch at About Us.